OrangeFox86/Maple-Bus-Saleae-Analyzer/readme.md

 This is what the output will look like if SDCKA is channel 0, SDCKB is channel 1, and output style is `Each Byte`:
 ![sample](sample.jpg?raw=true)
+Byte index is displayed within parentheses next to each byte value.

 This is output style `Each Word (little endian)`:
 ![sample_each_word](sample_each_word.jpg?raw=true)
+(F) stands for Frame Word, (C) stands for CRC byte, and (#) is the data word index where # is an integer value.

 This is output style `Word Bytes`:
 ![sample_word_bytes](sample_word_bytes.jpg?raw=true)
+(F) stands for Frame Word, (C) stands for CRC byte, and (#) is the data word index where # is an integer value.

 ### Data Generator